 This decision is what I believe to be the very reason why my Spanish worked out ok pretty fast.
 It did however come with the risk of making an absolute fool of myself (which I already have a decent talent for), which is what I will be so generous to share with you in this post.

 I once walked into a fancy store and asked for Barajas (the Madrid airport) instead of rebajas (sales).
 The clerk pointed politely in one direction, but I’m still not sure towards which of the two.

-After making plans to fly from Quito to Cuenca (Ecuador), they cancelled my flight, and I told a whole bunch of Ecuadorians at my Spanish school that my flight was cansado (tired) instead of cancelado (cancelled).
+After making plans to fly from Quito to Cuenca (Ecuador), they canceled my flight, and I told a whole bunch of Ecuadorians at my Spanish school that my flight was cansado (tired) instead of cancelado (canceled).
 Some saint had mercy on me and corrected my mistake, and I will never mix up the two again.

 I once told my Spanish teacher that I was fácil (slutty) when trying to explain I am not a drama queen.
 This word usually means easy, but apparently not when you say it about yourself.
 She chuckled before telling me never to repeat that sentence.